So far, there are five books:

-- Replacement Love Interest: It actually takes years, but due to flashbacks, it seems quicker.
+- Replacement Goldfish: It actually takes years, but due to flashbacks, it seems quicker.
 Eddie's attraction to Cathy Dumont was cut short when she is murdered along with everyone else in town, but later, someone with the ability to arrange such things arranges for Liz, Cathy's sister to walk right in.
 Eddie realises that Cathy and Liz aren't the same person, but since Cathy wasn't actually as right for him as he might have thought, that isn't necessarily a problem.

 - Ritual Magic: What Queen Rhiannon's apparent infanticide looks like it was in aid of.
 In fact, there was no infanticide and no ritual Eddie notes quite quickly that the "runes" which were used don't have the same characteristics of real ones he's seen, and suspects that any proper cultist would think they were gibberish.

 - Taking You with Me: When Canino gets shot, Gretchen pulls the arrow out to ensure that he bleeds to death.
 This leaves Canino enough time to stab her before he goes, but she doesn't seem to care.

 - Tampering with Food and Drink: Done to a whole village by Stan Carnahan, who had been paid by Andrew Reese to hang out there for months until a certain signal was given.
 The poison doesn't kill directly, but incapacitates well enough that one person can kill the whole lot without resistance.